harriott/misc/linux/QR/QR.md

-    for i in {0..9..2}; do echo $i; done for i in bee fly wasp; do echo $i; done s=2; e=4; for (( c=$s; c<=$e; c++ )); do echo $c; done while read line; do echo "$line" done <file_to_use_line_by_line
+    for i in {0..9..2}; do echo $i; done for i in bee fly wasp; do echo $i; done s=2; e=4; for (( c=$s; c<=$e; c++ )); do echo $c; done select f in apple pear grape; do echo "you chose $f"; done while read line; do echo "$line" done <file_to_use_line_by_line

 ### managing commands